-Easy to do exothermic reaction with yeast for a fun potions STEM project and activity!
+Easy to do an exothermic reaction with yeast for a fun potions STEM project and activity!

 What’s magnetic and what’s not is a fun way to explore around the room with a magnetic wand.
 Or gather a group of magnetic and non-magnetic materials and encourage the kids to make predictions before testing the materials.

 TECHNOLOGY STEM IDEAS

 You will find a mixture of inexpensive technology based STEM activities as well as some that use some of our favorite kits.
 I will link to the specific kits we have used below that you might find helpful for building your STEM projects workspace, tinker space, or maker space.